zmahfuz0613/Pets-Rails-React-CRUD-Exercise/README.md

 Both the "Dog" and "Cat" resource should have `name`, `breed` and `img_url`.
 All of which are strings.

 > When we pass columns to the model generation, rails will also make migrations for us.
 Don't forget to migrate them with `rails db:migrate`

+### Seed

+In our `/db/seeds.rb` file, we will find two arrays of pet data.
+Let's go ahead create them in the database.
+After we're done with the `seeds.rb` file, let's run `rails db:seed`

 ### Controllers